Gage-Line has many years of experience in providing "Scratch-Dig Visual and Dimensional Comparison Tools" to the industry.

 Standard Scratch-Dig Tools

-The comparaison standard is made per Optical Surfaces Imperfections Standard ANSI/OEOSC OP1.002.
+The comparison standard is made per Optical Surfaces Imperfections Standard ANSI/OEOSC OP1.002.

 It displays the Scratch-Dig designations by a letter with the scratch width dimensions and the dig diameter shown in micrometers.

-The standard is provided as shown, with a handle and knobs or with a complete frame with knobs.
+The standard is provided as shown below.
+We also offer the standard with an optional handle and knobs or complete frame with knobs.
 A tri-position stand is also available for holding the standards with the handle or frame.